racket/racket-pkg-website/README.md

  - *email-sender-address*: string; defaults to `pkgs@racket-lang.org`.
    Used as the "from" address when sending authentication emails on behalf of the server.
+ - *email-transport*: `'smtp` or `'sendmail`.
+ - *stmp-server*, *stmp-port*, *stmp-sending-server*, *smtp-user+password-file*:
+   SMTP relay configuration for authentication emails, defaults to "smtp-relay.gmail.com", 465, "racket-lang.org", and "~/.email\_key",
+   where "~/.email\_key" normally has the user "email@plt-scheme.org" and an app-specific password for that account.
  - *beat-s3-bucket*: string or #f; defaults to #f a bucket name for regsitering heartbeats, or `#f` to disable heartbeats; the region is determined automatically from the bucket name.